 Anti-immigrant forces have been winning the narrative battle.
 These narratives bolster a government administration whose policies emotionally, economically, and physically terrorize migrants, refugees, and immigrants.
 We believe a majority of Americans support continued immigration and protections for immigrants, and have been shocked by images of jailed children and spectacles of hate violence.
 And we believe that by advancing narratives that connect Americans back to their core beliefs and values, we can compel them to act and confront attacks on migrants, refugees, and immigrants, support humane and transformative action, and foster a pro-immigrant culture.
 Our Lab is named after Favianna Rodriguez's butterfly image which inspires us and reminds us that migration is beautiful.

-We also commissioned research with the Opportunity Agenda on narrative opportunities to build public support and investment in a pro-immigrant future.
+We also commissioned research with the Opportunity Agenda and Worthy Strategy Group on a research study to uncover narrative opportunities for significantly expanding public support and investment in a pro-immigrant future.